These settings allow you to customize the file status colors on a per color scheme basis.

 VCS File Colors feature, please bear in mind the following issues:

-- When switching to other scheme that do not define file status colors, some defaults will be applied which are not the defaults provided by Darcula/IntelliJ, and therefore look bad.
+- When switching to other schemes that don’t define file status colors, the defaults will be applied, which aren’t the defaults provided by Darcula/IntelliJ, and might therefore look bad.

-- Uninstalling/Disabling the plugin will not revert back these settings, so you will still keep the last file colors even after restarting.
+- Uninstalling/Disabling the plugin won’t revert these settings, so you would still keep the last file colors even after restarting.

-VCS File Colors there is a button Reset Default that will revert the value back to the Darcula/IntelliJ default.
-Note however that as soon as you change a color scheme the values will change back again.
+VCS File Colors there is a button Reset Default that revert the values back to the Darcula/IntelliJ

 Note however, that as soon as you change the color scheme, the values should change back once again.